liquidprompt/liquidprompt/docs/theme.rst

 Liquid Prompt version 1), that allows for custom prompt ordering in the default theme.

+If you just want to change icons and/or colors, you can just rely on "presets", which are just regular configuration files.
+Presets can generally be combined, and some themes may use —or be compatible with— different presets.
+See :doc:`config`.

 Liquid Prompt ships with some :doc:`theme/included` other than the default as well.